-CIBIL, a TransUnion subsidiary, is one of the RBI-approved credit rating agencies in charge of generating credit scores for individuals and businesses based on data provided by banks and lending institutions.
+It is an RBI-approved credit rating agency that generates credit scores for individuals and businesses.
+The ratings or scores are based on data provided by banks and lending institutions.

-This score is a three-digit numerical value that ranges from 300 to 900 and indicates your creditworthiness.
-Your CIBIL score is influenced by four major factors, which are as follows:
+This score is a three-digit value that ranges from 300 to 900 and indicates your creditworthiness.
+Your CIBIL score is influenced by four major factors, which are as follows -

 Previous credit or repayment history

-A good CIBIL score for loans is the same as a good CIBIL score for any other purpose, i.e. any score between 700 and 900.
+A good CIBIL score ranges between 700 and 900.
 A high score increases the likelihood of your loan application being approved.

 A credit score of 700 or higher is considered favorable for obtaining a personal loan, a car loan, or a home loan.
-With a good CIBIL score, you can get a better deal with a lower interest rate, a longer repayment period, a larger loan amount, and more.
+A good CIBIL score helps you to get a loan with more favourable terms such as a lower interest rate, a longer repayment period, a larger loan amount, and more.

-Furthermore, such a score will result in a faster and easier documentation process.
-If you have a CIBIL score between 700 and 900, you can expect to borrow up to 80% of the total cost of the property.
+Furthermore, a good score will result in a faster and easier documentation process.
+If you have a CIBIL score between 700 and 900 and you are applying for a home loan, you can expect to borrow up to 80% of the total cost of the property.

 However, because a personal loan is an unsecured loan, such standards cannot be established.
 The loan amount may vary depending on the purpose of the loan and your credit score.